 KNEADING SLIME IS KEY!

 We always recommend kneading your slime well after mixing.
-Kneading the slime really helps to improve it’s consistency.
+Kneading the slime really helps to improve its consistency.
 The trick with shaving cream/saline solution slime is to squirt a few drops of solution onto your hands before picking up the slime.

 You can knead the slime in the bowl before you pick it up as well.
 This slime is ultra stretchy but can be stickier.
 However, keep in mind that although adding more solution reduces the stickiness right away, it will create a stiffer slime in the long run.

-STORING YOUR FLUFFY SLIME
+STORING YOUR FLUFFY SNOW SLIME

 Slime lasts quite awhile!
 I get a lot of questions regarding how I store my slime.
 We use reusable containers in either plastic or glass.
 Make sure to keep your slime clean and it will last for several weeks.
-I love the deli style containers in my recommended slime supplies list here.

 If you want to send kids home with a bit of slime from a camp, party, or classroom project, I would suggest packages of reusable containers from the dollar store or grocery store or even Amazon.
-For large groups we have used condiment containers as seen here.